levjj/esverify/README.md

 ## Supported Features

-* expressions with boolean values, strings, integer and real number arithmetic
+* Expressions with boolean values, strings, integer and real number arithmetic
-* function pre- and post conditions as well as inline assertions and invariants
+* Function pre- and post conditions as well as inline assertions and invariants
-* automatically generates counter-examples for failed assertions
+* Automatically generates counter-examples for failed assertions
-* runs counter-example as JavaScript code to reproduce errors in dynamic context and differentiate incorrect programs from false negatives
+* Runs counter-example as JavaScript code to reproduce errors in dynamic context and differentiate incorrect programs from false negatives
-* mutable variables and limited temporal reasoning, e.g. `old(x) > x`
+* Mutable variables and limited temporal reasoning, e.g. `old(x) > x`
-* control flow including branching, returns and while loops with manually specified invariants
+* Control flow including branching, returns and while loops with manually specified invariants
-* inductive reasoning with loop invariants and recursive functions
+* Inductive reasoning with loop invariants and recursive functions
-* automatic inlining of function body for external proofs of function properties (restricted to one level of inlining)
+* Automatic inlining of function body for external proofs of function properties (restricted to one level of inlining)
-* closures
+* Closures
-* checking of function purity
+* Checking of function purity
-* higher-order functions
+* Higher-order functions
-* simple proof checking using Curry-Howard correspondence
+* Simple proof checking using Curry-Howard correspondence
-* simple immutable classes with fields, methods and class invariant (no inheritance)
+* Simple immutable classes with fields, methods and class invariant (no inheritance)
-* immutable JavaScript objects using string keys
+* Immutable JavaScript objects using string keys
-* immutable arrays (no sparse arrays)
+* Immutable arrays (no sparse arrays)
-* restricted verifier preamble for global objects such as `console` and `Math`
+* Restricted verifier preamble for global objects such as `console` and `Math`

 It is based on the [z3](https://github.com/Z3Prover/z3) SMT solver but avoids trigger heuristics and thereby (most) timeouts and other unpredictable results by